ThatProgrammerr/multipaper.github.io/shreddedpaper/writing-a-multithreaded-plugin.md

 ### Use teleportAsync

-When teleporting entities or players, be sure to do:
+When teleporting entities or players, be sure to do this:

 ```java
 entity.teleportAsync(location);
 ```

-Not this:
+Instead of this:

 ```java
 entity.teleport(location); // Do not do this